PseudoDevs/IamGhost/abmd3.md

-Last updated: 2024-04-11 10:01:29
+Last updated: 2024-04-11 10:02:05
-Random Quote: I'm only nine years oldMost evil doesn't start till puberty. - Sheldon
+Random Quote: Those called "fools" are the only ones brave enough to see the truth. - Rick Sanchez